URA Membership Guidelines

 The Council of Presidents normally considers membership nominations at its annual meeting in January/February.
 URA by-laws provide that nomination may be made by the URA Board of Trustees, or any group of ten URA members.
 New members must be elected by two-thirds majority of the entire membership.

-For additional information, please contact the URA Executive Director at the Corporate Office in Washington, D.C.
+For additional information, please contact the URA President at the Corporate Office in Washington, D.C.

 Photo credit (above): NuMI focusing horn for creating a neutrino beam, NuMI Horn at MI 8.
 Photo by Reidar Hahn, Fermilab